-Vanessa was born in 1975 in Sydney.
+Vanessa Stockard was born in 1975 in Sydney.
 She spent her formative years in a small country town in the Mid-North Coast of New South Wales.
 At 12 she returned to Sydney as a boarder at Abbotsleigh.
 After graduating from the College of Fine Arts (COFA) Sydney in 1998 with a BFA, she exhibited locally and internationally.
 Her prizes include: 2015 – Highly Commended – 43rd Muswellbrook Art Prize for Painting.
 2014 – Finalist – Caldera Art Prize, Tweed Regional Gallery/Caldera Art Gallery, Murwillumbah.
 2010 – Winner – Stanthorpe Art prize.
-Vanessa was an Archibald finalist in 2017 & 2018.
-On both occasions her entries have been self portraits.
-This year (2019) she became an Archibald finalist for the third year in a row with a portrait of fellow artist McLean Edwards.
-In 2019 Vanessa has a number of solo and group exhibitions in Australia, Hong Kong, LA & New York, proving she is extremely well collected, with prices still very affordable!
+Vanessa Stockard has also been an Archibald finalist in 2017, 2018 & 2019.
+On two occasions her entries have been self portraits.
+In 2019 she became an Archibald finalist for the third year in a row with a portrait of fellow artist McLean Edwards.